mkitzan/constexpr-sql/README.md

 g++ -std=c++2a -O3 -Isingle-header/ -o example example.cpp && ./example
 ```

 It is strongly recommended to compile with optimizations enabled, otherwise expect template bloat.
-Use of two object of the same `sql::query` type is considered **undefined behavior** (due to issue involving static members).
+Use of multiple objects of the same `sql::query` type is considered **undefined behavior** (due to issue involving static members).
 Instantiating `sql::query` objects should be performed within a guarded scope, like in the example.
 However, there are no use restrictions to `sql::schema` types. `sql::schema` types may be used multiple times within a single query or in many queries at once.
 There are more examples and information in [`presentation.pdf`](https://github.com/mkitzan/constexpr-sql/blob/master/presentation.pdf) at the root of the repository.

 ## Correctness and Performance Testing